U.S. banks' stress tests may offer comfort in Brexit tumult

 Investors may take some comfort in the fact that the Fed's stress test scenarios are much tougher than anything the banks have so far faced as a result of Brexit.

-Their model included an extreme slowdown in dealmaking activity, a 20 percent decline in capital markets revenue for big banks and the Fed not raising interest rates at least until the end of 2017.
-Even so, the risk to big banks' bottom line was a 13 percent drop in earnings per share across the industry.
-The analysts noted that they only modeled this Brexit downside scenario "for illustrative purposes."

-"Our current GS estimates do not incorporate these theoretical scenarios as a forecast," said analysts led by Richard Ramsden.

-Mayo predicted the Fed will allow U.S. banks to keep dividends stable, or even increase them, while dealing with the fallout of the UK referendum.
+Mayo said the stress test should show that U.S. banks will be able to keep dividends stable and even increase dividends while dealing with the fallout of the UK referendum.

-While European bank stocks got hammered on Monday - with the regional index dropping 8 percent - a comparable U.S. bank index fell a more moderate 3.2 percent.

 LIKELY NOT A 'LEHMAN MOMENT'